 I covered everything about Monzo, but as a user, only you can decide if Monzo is the perfect banking app for you.
 Let me recap some important takeaways.

 For those who are not UK residents, Monzo may not be the right app for them.
 I hope that Monzo will operate internationally in the future, but currently, it does not.
-Monzo offers great features for travelers such as its card can be used for free, travel insurance, etc., but it also puts a limit on overseas withdrawals.
+Monzo offers great features for travellers such as its card can be used for free, travel insurance, etc., but it also puts a limit on overseas withdrawals.
 You would need to pay a 3% fee for every withdrawal once you surpass that limit.
 Monzo’s other features such as savings pots and loans are also great, but I am not impressed with the interest rate it offers.

 Apart from that, it is a useful app for those looking to share their account with partners, for budgeting and managing their finances.
-I find its savings features very useful in helping you set up your savings goals and managing cash flow.
-It also offers other handy features like deposit forecasting, rounding up your transactions, and saving the extra in “Coin Jar.”
+I find its savings features very useful in helping you set up your savings goals and manage cash flow.
+It also offers other handy features like deposit forecasting, rounding up your transactions, and saving the extra in the “Coin Jar.”